Day Trips

-Pipiriki: Gateway to the Whanganui National Park and the Bridge to Nowhere
+Pipiriki: Gateway to Whanganui National Park and Bridge to Nowhere

-Pipiriki is a small settlement 79km north of Whanganui along the Whanganui River Road — the upstream gateway to the Whanganui National Park.
-It’s where Bridge to Nowhere jet boat tours depart, where canoeists start or finish multi-day river journeys, and where the road effectively ends before the park’s wilderness begins.
-As a day trip from Whanganui it requires an early start, but the drive alone along the River Road is worth making.
+Pipiriki is a small settlement on the Whanganui River Road that serves as the upstream gateway to the Whanganui National Park.
+It is the departure point for jet boat tours to the Bridge to Nowhere and the usual finishing point for the Whanganui Journey canoe trip.
+The settlement also marks the effective end of the public road before the park’s wilderness begins.
+As a day trip from Whanganui the drive along the scenic River Road is a highlight in itself.

 Practical Information

-Distance from Whanganui 79km via Whanganui River Road
+Distance from Whanganui Around 76 km via Whanganui River Road

 About Pipiriki

-Pipiriki sits at the point where the river narrows and the national park begins.
-The community is small, but it services a significant number of river travellers during the summer season.
-The sealed road effectively ends here, and everything upriver is accessible only by jet boat, canoe or kayak.
+Pipiriki sits where the river narrows and the national park begins.
+The small community supports river travellers, especially during peak summer months.
+The sealed road ends here and access further upstream is by jet boat, canoe or kayak only.

 Other Activities at Pipiriki

-Canoe and kayak hire is available at Pipiriki for paddling sections of the river.
-The Whanganui Journey — a Great Walk — runs from Taumarunui or Whakahoro to Pipiriki over three to five days.
-Pipiriki is also the finishing point of the Whanganui River Road cycle route for cyclists coming south from Whakahoro, with shuttle services back to Whanganui available.
+Canoe and kayak hire is available locally for shorter river sections.
+The Whanganui Journey, a Great Walk managed by the Department of Conservation, finishes at Pipiriki after three to five days of paddling from Whakahoro or Taumarunui.
+Pipiriki is also the southern terminus of the Whanganui River Road cycle route, with shuttle services available back to Whanganui.

 Where to Learn More

-Bridge to Nowhere Lodge — Jet Boat Tours: Booking information, current pricing, seasonal availability and full tour details.
+Bridge to Nowhere Lodge – Jet Boat Tours: Current tour options, booking and seasonal information from Pipiriki.

-Whanganui River Adventures — Bridge to Nowhere: Alternative jet boat operator with tour details and canoe hire from Pipiriki.
+Whanganui River Adventures – Bridge to Nowhere: Tour descriptions, pricing examples and canoe hire options.

 Frequently Asked Questions